shubhamdeol/alluzostor/src/pages/pricing.md

           * +All Premium Features

           \* Marketing should be done by shop
-        price: 'Rupees 999/ 3 Months '
+        price: Rupees 999 per month
-        title: 'Online Orders '
+        title: "Online Orders "
     section_id: pricing
-    subtitle: ''
+    subtitle: ""
     title: Pricing Plans
     type: pricingblock
   - bg: gray
     component: FaqBlock
     faqitems:
-      - answer: >-
-          Increase your sales by 10% in first month and upto 30% by third month.
+      - answer: Increase your sales by 10% in first month and upto 30% by third month.
           Increasing sales is simple, you should send bills using WhatsApp.
 It has link of your online shop.
 Though which your customers can order online.
 Once you send WhatsApp bill Alluzo Store app adds the customer in your directory.
 Which you can use to send your promotional message and increase your sales further.
         question: What are benefits of Premium account?
-      - answer: >-
-          You Digital Raseed Book.
+      - answer: You Digital Raseed Book.
 Using Alluzo Store App, you can send WhatsApp bills, take our Paper bills/KOT using cost effective (Rs 2,700) yet robust  Bluetooth Printer.
 At the end of the day you will reports with sales, payment & other details.
 You can create staff login to manage  your shop remotely
         question: What are the benefits of Basic Account?
-      - answer: >-
-          Instantaneously, once you have completed the payment.
+      - answer: Instantaneously, once you have completed the payment.
 If not then contact us through help segment of Alluzo Store App.
         question: When will my Basic/ Premium get activated?
-      - answer: >-
-          You can purchase bluetooth thermal printer from the links give in the Help segment of Alluzo Store App.
+      - answer: You can purchase bluetooth thermal printer from the links give in the Help segment of Alluzo Store App.
 Once, you have purchased the printer you can connect it Alluzo Store App to take out bills
         question: How can I do Paper Billing?
-      - answer: >-
-          Printer gets connected automatically.
+      - answer: Printer gets connected automatically.
 For first time you need to connect Alluzo Store App with printer.
 After that every-time you open app printer gets connected , just like your bluetooth earphones.
-        question: 'Does printer needs to be paired, everytime? '
+        question: "Does printer needs to be paired, everytime? "
-      - answer: >-
-          Yes WhatsApp bills are absolutely free.
+      - answer: Yes WhatsApp bills are absolutely free.
 Upload your menu and start sending WhatsApp Bills now
         question: Is WhatsApp bills free?
     section_id: faq
-    subtitle: ''
+    subtitle: ""
     title: Frequently Asked Questions
     type: faqblock
 menus: